ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input.rst

 Kinetics Computations
 =====================

-Use a ``kinetics()`` function to make CanTherm execute the high-pressure limit kinetic parameters computation for a reaction.
+Use a ``kinetics()`` function to make Arkane execute the high-pressure limit kinetic parameters computation for a reaction.
 The ``'label'`` string must correspond to that of a defined ``reaction()`` function.
 If desired, define a temperature range and number of temperatures at which the high-pressure rate coefficient will be tabulated and saved to the outupt file.
 The 3-parameter modified Arrhenius coefficients will automatically be fit to the computed rate coefficients.
 The quantum tunneling factor will also be displayed.

 Below is a typical ``kinetics()`` function::

     kinetics(
     label = 'H + C2H4 <=> C2H5',
     Tmin = (400,'K'), Tmax = (1200,'K'), Tcount = 6,
     )